Knowledge collapse and the epistemic commons

 Consider a doctor diagnosing a patient.
 She needs two kinds of knowledge: broad medical understanding (how diseases work, which treatments exist, what the literature says about drug interactions) and knowledge specific to this patient (their symptoms, history, lifestyle, preferences).
 Neither kind is much use without the other — knowing everything about the patient is worthless if she doesn’t understand the disease, and vice versa.
 And the process of learning generates both at once: reading the patient’s chart and examining them sharpens her understanding of their case and deposits a thin layer of general medical insight that could, in principle, help other doctors with other patients.
 Which is to say there are economies of scope in learning — the private return (context-specific knowledge) and the public by-product (general knowledge) are jointly produced.

-Acemoglu, Kong, and Ozdaglar (2026) build a formal model around this structure.
-The private return is what motivates the effort.
-The public by-product is an externality that accumulates into a community’s stock of shared knowledge — but nobody internalizes it.
-When a software engineer diagnoses a rare production bug, the main private payoff comes from restoring their own system.
-Turning the insight into a maintained public write-up — on Stack Overflow, say — would benefit many future developers, but yields only a small private return.
+Acemoglu, Kong, and Ozdaglar (2026) build a formal model of this process: a private return that motivates the effort, and a public by-product that nobody is paid for.
+When a software engineer diagnoses a rare bug, the private payoff is fixing their product.
+Turning the insight into a maintained Stack Overflow answer would help many future developers, but yields only a small private return — so many such insights never get written down even before AI comes along.

-Now introduce agentic AI.
+Now we introduce agentic AI.
 It’s good at the context-specific part: given a patient’s records, it can synthesize a personalised recommendation.
 This substitutes for the doctor’s own investigative effort — she doesn’t need to work as hard to reach a decent diagnosis.
 But general medical knowledge complements that effort: the more she understands, the higher the marginal return from examining this particular patient.
-So we have an opposition: agentic AI improves individual decisions right now, while eroding the learning effort that sustains the long-run stock of human-generated collective knowledge.
+It seems likely that agentic AI improves individual decisions right now, while eroding the learning effort that sustains the long-run stock of human-generated collective knowledge.

 2 Knowledge collapse

 Acemoglu, Kong, and Ozdaglar (2026) argue that this dynamic can tip into a knowledge-collapse steady state.
-In their baseline model — which assumes new general knowledge comes only from human effort, not from AI-generated synthetic data — when human effort is sufficiently elastic and agentic recommendations exceed an accuracy threshold, the economy converges to an equilibrium in which the human-generated stock of general knowledge vanishes entirely.
+In their baseline model when human effort is sufficiently elastic and agentic recommendations exceed an accuracy threshold, the economy converges to an equilibrium in which the human-generated stock of general knowledge vanishes entirely.
 No human learning, no human-generated externality, no commons.
 The AI can still give personalised advice, but it’s drawing on a depleted well.

 The mechanism: